kkrt-labs/kakarot-docs/docs/quick-start.md

 | Symbol         | ETH                             |
 | Block Explorer | https://sepolia.kakarotscan.org |

+🚧 Warning 🚧: Links are not up yet.

 ### As a developer, how can I build on Kakarot zkEVM?

 For developers as well, change the RPC URL, and it should "just work".